 Maize & Blue Cupboard

 College students are experiencing food insecurity at alarming rates.
 The Maize and Blue Cupboard is here to provide an immediate and comprehensive response for the U-M community.
-We provide students with resources, educational opportunities, leadership development and compassionate support -- the tools they need to develop the skills to make informed decisions.
+By offering resources, educational opportunities, compassionate support and more, we help students develop the skills to make informed decisions.

 Produce, dairy, meat, frozen foods, bread, shelf-stable foods (i.e. rice, cans, tuna, etc)